Learning

 BUZZ-O-METERS

-Children recognise and celebrate their own achievements through the use of ‘Buzz-o-meters’.
+Children recognize and celebrate their own achievements through the use of ‘Buzz-o-meters’.

 We describe learning as the point of achievement that produces success and the warm fuzzy feeling.